 - Industry and regulatory issues;

 - Internet, VoIP, IPTV;

 - 3G subscriber and mobile ARPU data;

 - Broadband market forecasts for selective years to 2020.

-Mobile and fixed-number portability scheduled for May and July 2013; Moldcell launches first commercial LTE network following spectrum auction; includes telcos’ operating and financial data to September 2012; regulator’s market data to September 2012; market developments to January 2013.
+Mobile and fixed-number portability scheduled for May and July 2013; Moldcell launches first commercial LTE network following spectrum auction; regulator prepares for new 3G licence auction; includes telcos’ operating and financial data to June 2013; regulator’s market data to June 2013; market developments to September 2013.

 Companies covered in this report include:

 This report is essential reading for those needing high level strategic information and objective analysis on the telecom sector in Moldova.
 It provides further information on: